-When more class time is available prior to seeing the play, we recommend incorporating the background information on William Shakespeare and the play itself.
-One teacher divided her class into groups and assigned each group research topics based on the divisions found in the study guide.
-Using a copy of the corresponding study-guide page as a launch pad, the students had one week to research the topics.
+- •Who's Who (p.
+9) ~5 minutes of class time - •About the Playwright (p.
+4) ~10 minutes of class time - •Introduction (p.
+8) ~10 minutes of class time - •Go over verse and vocabulary activities (pp. 6, 7, and 15) ~20 minutes of class time - •One teacher divided her class into groups and assigned each group research topics based on the divisions found in the study guide.
+Using a copy of the corresponding study guide page as a launch pad, the students had one week to research the topics.
 The students then presented their information to the class in three- to five-minute oral reports.
 Including the questions that evolved from the presentations, the entire project took only one class period.
 I am told that the reading of Old English and Middle English texts was "quite entertaining and very informative."